villasar000/juicy-peach/Light Bot.md

 The concept of Light Bot and simple coding can help me prepare for the real coding I will be working on with real robots and it will help me become a better problem solver.
 Since the first Light Bot game was created by a highschooler, it will inspire me to do well in this class while I work with real robots.

+I also tried the program RoboMind.
+Robomind is similar to Light Bot, but simpler.
+But both programs help users get an understanding of what robotics is and how to use code.
+Although the codes are simple and given, it gives the user of sense of what coding is.